Annual Invasive Species Workshop

 Nominate outstanding contributors to invasive species management!

-The Alaska Invasive Species Partnership (AISP) would like to recognize and celebrate the amazing contributions and achievements of our friends and colleagues in the invasive species community.
+The Alaska Invasive Species Partnership (AKISP) would like to recognize and celebrate the amazing contributions and achievements of our friends and colleagues in the invasive species community.
 Please take a moment to shine a light on a particularly outstanding member of your team by nominating a volunteer, collaborator, employee, or contractor for their exemplary service.

-The AISP board is accepting nominations for excellence in four categories: lifetime achievement, leadership, outreach, and volunteerism.
+The AKISP board is accepting nominations for excellence in four categories: lifetime achievement, leadership, outreach, and volunteerism.

 Nominations should include: